Hero image

 Drivers register for whiskey plates by filling out forms at their local Driver and Vehicle Services (DVS) location.

-It costs $50 to get the plates put on your vehicle, and another $50 to get the plates off of your vehicle.
+It costs $57 to get the plates put on your vehicle, and another $57 to get the plates off of your vehicle.
+Additionally, there will be a fee to retrieve your regular license plates once they are no longer being held.
+Keep in mind that your car insurance rates could go up due to the DWI.

 Can a cop pull you over for having whiskey plates?